edgetechlabs/fz-android-sdk/README.md

               }, DELAY);             // Send commands to the Fret Zealot

 ```
-The `onResume()` method - This method reconnects the bluetooth connection when an activity is resumed.
-Please ensure to call mLib.onResume() each time before starting to send commands to the Fret Zealot.
+The `onResume()` method - This method reconnects the bluetooth connection when an app activity is resumed.
+(For example moved to background/foreground) Please ensure to call mLib.onResume() each time the app is refocused.
 ```java
    @Override
      protected void onResume() {